ADACS-Australia/mwa_trigger/docs/using_tracet/new_proposal.rst

 .. _proposals:

-Creating a New Proposal
+Working with a Proposal
 =======================

-This web application is designed to handle several science cases using several telescopes at once through "proposals".
+The proposal api is designed to handle several science cases using several telescopes at once through "proposals".
 Your project may have several proposals.
 For example, if you want to observe GRBs from SWIFT with the MWA and ATCA, you will need to make two proposals.
 One